paillave/Etl.Net/docs/docs/intro.md

 ## Want to know more?

-Go to [How it works section](/docs/quickstart/principle) if you are interested in the way ETL.NET works behind the scenes.
+Go to the [how it works section](/docs/quickstart/principle) if you are interested in the way ETL.NET works behind the scenes.